 Students who successfully complete this course will be able to:

-- Understand of the international political and legal context in which terrorism must be controlled.
+- Assess the international political and legal context in which terrorism must be controlled.

-- Understand the typologies of terrorist actions and the perpetrators.
+- Compare and examine the typologies of terrorist actions and the perpetrators.

-- Understand the strategy and tactics used by terrorists.
+- Examine and evaluate the strategies and tactics used by terrorists.

-- Understand the organization, financing and networking of terrorist groups and states.
+- Identify and evaluate the organizational structures, financing and networking of terrorist groups and states.

 - Analyze the politics of terrorism.